Does not apply to sports. Team sports

 • 3 midfielders;

-• 3 attackers.
+• 3 forwards.

 But the main principles remain the same:

-• Two teams of 12 people participate;
+• Two teams of 12 people each participate;

 • All actions with the ball are performed only with the hands;